nashpaz123/jenkins-pipeline-with-docker/README.markdown

 **git clone https://github.com/nashpaz123/jenkins-pipeline-with-docker.git**

 ## 2. Navigate to the directory "jenkins-pipeline-with-docker" and run the below docker command to setup Jenkins, Sonarqube and Tomcat containers.
-(5-10 minutes)
+(This may take up to 5-10 minutes)
 Prerequisites: install docker-compose: https://docs.docker.com/compose/install/

 e.g: